Dan J. Harkey

 Family Trust:

-Trust documents are tailored to the wishes of the grantor (trustor), offering significant flexibility in management and control.
-This adaptability empowers the trustor to shape the trust according to their unique needs and circumstances.
+Trust documents are tailored to the wishes of the grantor (Trustor), offering significant flexibility in management and control.
+This adaptability empowers the Trustor to shape the trust according to their unique needs and circumstances.
 Trusts are also a valuable tool in estate planning, providing a comprehensive approach to wealth management.

 A will usually accompany the trust document.